 PlantVillage is launching our University style series of seminars targeted at African youth in Agriculture!
 We aim to bring education from world experts to the youth who are interested or working in agriculture.
 Correspondingly we aim to bring the questions from African youth to world leading researchers.
 African youth are too often excluded from such dialogue but PlantVillage believes they are key to successfully growing enough nutritious food in the face of climate change.

-David Hughes, Dorothy Foehr Huck and J. Lloyd Huck Chair in Global Food Security at Penn State and Founder of PlantVillage, will be introducing the seminar and participating in discussions and Q&A. Annalyse Kehs, PlantVillage Operations Director, will moderate each event.
+David Hughes, Dorothy Foehr Huck and J. Lloyd Huck Chair in Global Food Security at Penn State and Founder of PlantVillage, will be introducing the seminar and participating in discussions and Q&A. Dr. John Chelal, who is Head of his department in plant pathology at Moi University, Country Director for PlantVillage and founder of DT Agro Consultancy Ltd. Winnie Onyango, logistics coordinator and field officer will moderate the events and Annalyse Kehs, PlantVillage Operations Director, will provide technical assistance.

 The series began Thursday May 27 and will continue for a period of 3 weeks with a 1 week break each month.
 New speakers will be announced by Tuesday, end of day, the latest.
 Webinar recordings are sent out the following Monday.